Jimmy-Baby/ClipCutter/README.md

 1. **Import Clips:** Open the clips you want to cut using any of the options shown in the 'File' menu.
 2. **Trim and Cut:** Set the start/end points for each clip to reduce their length.
 Optionally, you can rename them and even create common keywords using the keywords manager to add prefixes to clips!
 3. **Cull Unwanted Clips:** Identify and remove clips you no longer need by checking the 'Skip?' checkbox next to them in the video list.
-4. **Enjoy Optimized Storage:** Choose your output settings using the dropdowns, and then click the 'Process Clips' button.
+4. **Enjoy Optimised Storage:** Choose your output settings using the dropdowns, and then click the 'Process Clips' button.
 You can find your processed clips in the ClipCutterOutput found in the original clip directory.

 ## Contributing

-I welcome contributions from the community to make ClipCutter even better.
+Contributions from the community are welcome.
 Create a pull request to get involved.

 ## License